• Home

 Sensationalism in news

 After his millionaire mining tycoon father George Hearst died when W.R. was in his 50s, his mother Phoebe held on to the family purse strings.
-W.R. loved to spend money freely and although he was brilliant at building his businesses, he always had to ask her for loans when he went into a new venture.
+W.R. loved to spend money freely and although he was brilliant at building his businesses, he always had to ask his mother for loans when he went into a new venture.

 Hearst owned the New York Journal during the 1890s and was hugely competitive with Joseph Pulitzer who published the New York World.
 W.R. often stole his writers and other employees.
 Both were known for “yellow journalism” because their papers featured sensationalized news stories with smatterings of sex, gossip, entertainment, and advertising.

-They were also blatantly racist and at one time ran Yellow Kid comics.
+They were also blatantly racist and he at one time ran Yellow Kid comics.
 The Yellow Kid, who looked suspiciously Asian, was supposed to represent a barefoot boy from the slums who had a shaved head because of lice removal.
-The comics became hugely popular as both papers were trying to capture more of the lower-class audience.
-It reminds me of Rupert Murdoch as both Hearst and Pulitzer were enormously wealthy and had nothing in common with the down-trodden poor.
+The comics became popular as both papers were trying to capture more of the lower-class audience.
+It reminds me of Rupert Murdoch as both Hearst and Pulitzer were enormously wealthy and had nothing in common with the downtrodden poor.

 Sensationalism in journalism has been around for a long time